simplybusiness/oneday/README.md

 Then run

      $ lein repl
-     ondeday.core> (-main)
+     ondeday.core> (-main "dev.edn")

-to get a REPL ("Read Eval Print Loop" - an interactive top level like the Rails console) and start the HTTP server on port 3000.
+to get a REPL ("Read Eval Print Loop" - an interactive top level like the Rails console), and start the HTTP server on port 3000.
 You can get fancier: if you speak Emacs my recommendation is to use Cider, but this README file is too short to teach you Emacs.